 MRI (Siemens machine, 1.5 Tesla) of the brain was performed.
 It showed bilateral abnormal signal intensities involving both frontal lobes (with gyral pattern) being hypointense in T1-weighted imaging (T1WI) and hyperintense in T2-weighted imaging (T2WI), fluid attenuation inversion recovery (FLAIR) views and diffusion weighted imaging (DWI) (i.e. restricted diffusion).
 There was no mass effect or perilesional edema (figure 1).
 Treatment was started with ceftriaxone, an antibiotic, and acyclovir, an antiviral drug, for concern of being an attack of encephalitis/meningoencephalitis.
 Intravenous LEV was also prescribed.
 The patient regained consciousness within days but found to have left sided hemiplegia.
 She was discharged after few days on oral LEV (200 mg every 12 h).

 There was no history of traumatic head or neck injuries.
 There was no comorbid medical or surgical condition.
-There was no history of risk factors in temporal relation with disease onset (e.g. infection/inflammation, vaccination, etc).
+There was no history of risk factors in temporal relation with disease onset (e.g. infection/inflammation, vaccination, etc.).